 Dr. Van Allen appears in the 1874-1875 Kent County Business Directory as practicing in Chatham.
-In 1876, Dr. Van Allen formerly moved his practice from Morpeth to Chatham.
+In 1876, Dr. Van Allen officially moved his medical practice from Morpeth to Chatham.
 In the March 6th edition of the Chatham newspaper there appears an article from the local residents of Morpeth, expressing their sadness that Dr. Van Allen was moving to Chatham.
 His Chatham office was located at 76 King St. W., and the family resided on Forsyth Street.
 Dr. Van Allen advertised this location in the 1877 Chatham Business Directory.
 Dr. Van Allen was a member of the Knights of Pythias, Marmion Lodge No. 15.

 By 1880, Dr. and Mrs. Van Allen had moved their family to Kansas City, Missouri.
-In the 1881 Kansas City Business Directory, Dr. Van Allen’s medical practice was listed as 1018 E. 12th Street and in the 1882 Business Directory his office was listed as 107 James St. Sometime around 1894, Dr. and Mrs. Van Allen moved to Denver, Colorado.
+In the 1881 Kansas City Business Directory, Dr. Van Allen’s medical practice was listed as 1018 E 12th Street and in the 1882 Business Directory his office was listed as 107 James St. Sometime around 1894, Dr. and Mrs. Van Allen moved to Denver, Colorado.
 He was the Medical Director of the Colorado Sanitarium, located at 1148 Broadway Street.
 In 1897 the Denver, Colorado Business Directory stated that his office was located at 1221 Broadway Street.
 The 1900 U.S. Census listed the Van Allen family as living at 1144 Clayton Ave., in Denver.

 Mrs. Van Allen died on the 9th of February, 1922.
 At the time of her death she resided at 120 Locust Street West in Chicago, Illinois.
 She was buried at Memorial Park Cemetery in Chicago.